Rolbubx/FreeARDU/README.md

 Contributions are welcome!
 Please:

-1. Test on real hardware (i.MX RT1060 EVK)
+- Test on real hardware (i.MX RT1060 EVK) when possible, and note if you've only tested in Renode
-2. Follow the existing code style (K&R for C, Google C++ for C++)
+- Follow the existing code style (K&R for C, Google C++ style for C++)
-3. Add documentation for new features
+- Add documentation for new features
-4. Report issues with full reproduction steps
+- Report issues with full reproduction steps (build logs, Renode monitor output, etc.)

 ---

 ## License

-MIT License — See [LICENSE](LICENSE) for details.
+MIT License — See `LICENSE` for details.

-**Copyright © 2026** — FreeARDU Contributors
+Copyright © 2026 — FreeARDU Contributors

 ---